-During the night of 20th March 2003, all four patrol vessels spotted a number suspicious vessels coming down the Khor Abdullah and decided to intercept them.
 It was not possible to conduct a detailed search during the night and so the vessels and crews were held until morning.
-In the morning, a number of UK and US forces boarded to investigate, what they found was nothing short of incredible.
+In the morning, a number of Australian forces boarded to investigate, what they found was nothing short of incredible.

 Clearing the Port

-Australian Clearance Diving Team 3 (AUSCDT 3) was the only coalition unit with established harbour clearance SOP’s so they were tasked with clearing the berths and associated facilities at Umm Qasr to enable berthing of vessels.
+Australian Clearance Diving Team 3 (AUSCDT 3) was the only coalition unit with established harbour clearance SOP’s so they were initially tasked with clearing the berths and associated facilities at Umm Qasr to enable berthing of vessels, although RN Clearance Divers would also do a huge element of clearance activity.
 The Australian force also noted that US Navy MCM forces arrived without ammunition or explosives so had to be sustained by the Australian force.
 The US Navy team did not have any NBC equipment either.